Closet organization solutions; photo courtesy Sarah Harris

 External storage is a great way to free up some serious space inside your home, as well, and there are a ton of ways to do this, too.

-Building a shed in your backyard or elsewhere on your property can be a great way to save some money on storage costs and give your family a great opportunity to participate on a project that everyone gets to have a great time completing.
+Building a storage shed in your backyard or elsewhere on your property can be a great way to save some money on storage costs and give your family a great opportunity to participate on a project that everyone gets to have a great time completing.

 Rental Storage Sheds are Another Solution